ouya/docs/ouya-everywhere.md

     }
 ```

-Simply pass in the button to query (eg: OuyaController.BUTTON\_O or OuyaController.BUTTON\_MENU) and a ButtonData class will be returned (or null if there was no data for the requested button).
-The returned Drawable will be a 160px-tall button image (which you can rescale if you like) that you can show in your UI.
+Simply pass in the button to query (eg: OuyaController.BUTTON\_O or OuyaController.BUTTON\_MENU) and a ButtonData class will be returned.
+The returned Drawable will be a 160x160px image (which you can rescale if you like) that you can show in your UI.
 The buttonName string will be the localized name of the button (eg: the name for OuyaController.BUTTON\_O will be "O" on the OUYA and "A" on the M.O.J.O.).
+If you pass in a button value for which there is no data, buttonName and buttonDrawable will be null.

 ```java
     String buttonName = "O";